- Home

 Cryptosporidiosis is one of the most common causes of calf scour.
 The main signs include watery scour, dehydration and reduced feed intake.

-Find out the measures you can take to reduce the risk of cryptosporidiosis to your calves
+Learn how to reduce the risk of cryptosporidiosis to your calves

 Pneumonia in dairy calves

 Pneumonia is one of the most significant diseases affecting calves, costing the UK cattle industry an estimated £50 million a year.
-Our range of resources can help you identify, treat and prevent pneumonia in your calves.

 Learn more about reducing the risk of pneumonia in calves